pertusa/programming2/introduction/introduction.md

 # Unit 1 - Introduction

-In this unit, we review of the contents of Programming 1 adding concepts on design of algorithms and programs, methodology and C ++ syntax.
+In this unit we will review the topics given in Programming 1, adding concepts on algorithm design, methodology and C++ syntax.

 ## Design of algorithms and programs

-In order to develop a program it is necessary to create one or several source code files written in a programming language.
-Once we have the code, using a compiler we can transform it into an executable program that the computer can run.
+As you know, in order to develop a program it is necessary to create one or several source code files written in a programming language.
+Once we have the code, through a compiler we can transform it into an executable program that the computer can run.

 Therefore, it is necessary to write source code, compile it and as a result we can execute our program.
-However, before starting to write the code we need to analyze the **requirements** and think about the **design** of our algorithm.
+However, before starting to write code we need to analyze first the **requirements** and think about the **design** of our algorithm.

 The development phases of a program are the following:

 1. Study of the requirements of the problem
-1. Algorithm design (maybe on paper)
+1. Algorithm design (can be done on paper)
 1. Writing the source code on the computer
 1. Compilation of the program and correction of errors
 1. Execution of the program
-1. Test of all possible cases (or almost)
+1. Test of all (or almost) possible cases

-The process of writing, compiling, executing and testing should be iterative, checking independent functions or modules from the program.
+The process of writing, compiling, executing and testing should be iterative, evaluating independent functions or modules.

 ### 1. Requirements

-To start a program we ned to know in advance the ** requirements **, that is, ** what ** our program should do.
+To start a program we ned to know in advance the **requirements**, that is, **what** our program should do.
 In some cases this is simple.
 For example, if we wanted to make a program to show the first _n_ numbers.
 However in other cases it is much more complicated, for example, if we are planning to develop an accounting software for a company.

 Before starting to design the program, it is necessary to have a list of requirements with all the options that it will contain.
 This is a sample list for a game: